Ugness/ReDi_discrete/text/README.md

 We used H100 4 gpus for training and inference.

-Single rectification iteration takes 3 hours on our machine.
+Training for single rectification iteration takes 3 hours on our machine.

 ## Usage